pushfoo/Fontknife/docs/install/user.rst

 Overview
 --------

-These instructions are for people who want to use ``fontknife`` without changing it.
-Examples include:
+These instructions are for people who want to use |project_name| to do things like:

-#.
-Converting assets for a specific Python-based project
+* converting assets for a specific Python-based project
-#.
-Use ``fontknife`` as a dependency for one of your projects
+* as dependency for one of your projects
-#.
-Try fontknife without installing it for your computer's user
+* trying it without installing it for your entire user account
-   account

 See :ref:`install_contributor` if you'd like to contribute bug fixes or new features.